Rephasing invariant structure of CP phase for simplified mixing matrices in Fritzsch--Xing parametrization: Introduction

 \section{Introduction}

-The origin and structure of CP phases in the fermion mixing matrices constitute one of the central problems in particle physics.
-The Dirac CP phase $\d$ in the lepton mixing matrix provides a direct clue to the underlying new physics.
-Since this CP phase depends on the parametrization and the choice of basis, various rephasing invariants, starting from the Jarlskog invariant \cite{Jarlskog:1985ht}, have been discussed \cite{Wu:1985ea, Bernabeu:1986fc, Gronau:1986xb, Branco:1987mj, Bjorken:1987tr, Nieves:1987pp, Botella:1994cs, Kuo:2005pf, Jenkins:2007ip, Chiu:2015ega, Denton:2020igp}.
+The origin and structure of CP phases in the fermion mixing matrices constitute one of the central problems in particle physics, and the Dirac CP phase $\d$ in the lepton mixing matrix provides a direct clue to the underlying new physics.
+Since the CP phase depends on parametrizations and a choice of basis, various rephasing invariants, starting from the Jarlskog invariant \cite{Jarlskog:1985ht}, have been discussed \cite{Wu:1985ea, Bernabeu:1986fc, Gronau:1986xb, Branco:1987mj, Bjorken:1987tr, Nieves:1987pp, Botella:1994cs, Kuo:2005pf, Jenkins:2007ip, Chiu:2015ega, Denton:2020igp}.
 These studies have mainly evaluated the magnitude of CP violation through quantities proportional to $\sin \d$ in the PDG parametrization \cite{Chau:1984fp}, and did not explicitly address the phase structure itself.

 On the other hand, the CP phase can admit another interpretation under different parametrizations, potentially revealing more fundamental structures.
-For example, in the original Kobayashi--Maskawa (KM) parametrization of the CKM matrix \cite{Kobayashi:1973fv}, the CP phase is close to $\pi/2$, and this phenomenological indication has been extensively studied \cite{Koide:2004gj, Koide:2008yu, Frampton:2010ii,Dueck:2010fa,Frampton:2010uq,Li:2010ae,Qin:2011bq,Zhou:2011xm,Qin:2011ub,Qin:2010hn,Zhang:2012ys,Li:2012zxa,Zhang:2012bk}.
+For example, in the original Kobayashi--Maskawa (KM) parametrization of the CKM matrix \cite{Kobayashi:1973fv}, the CP phase is close to the maximal value $\pi/2$, and this phenomenological indication has been extensively studied \cite{Koide:2004gj, Koide:2008yu, Frampton:2010ii,Dueck:2010fa,Frampton:2010uq,Li:2010ae,Qin:2011bq,Zhou:2011xm,Qin:2011ub,Qin:2010hn,Zhang:2012ys,Li:2012zxa,Zhang:2012bk}.
 As another parametrization, the Fritzsch--Xing (FX) parametrization proposed in Ref.~\cite{Fritzsch:1997fw} decomposes the CKM matrix into the lighter 1-2 and the heavier 2-3 generation mixing to describe the characteristic structure of the quark mixing.
-In this parametrization as well, it has been discussed that the FX phase $\d_{\rm FX}$ is also nearly maximal \cite{Shin:1985cg, Shin:1985vi, Lehmann:1995br, Kang:1997uv, Mondragon:1998gy, Fritzsch:1999im, Fritzsch:2002ga, Xing:2003yj, Xing:2009eg, Barranco:2010we, Xing:2015sva, Yang:2020qsa, Yang:2020goc, Fritzsch:2021ipb, Awasthi:2022nbi}.
-However, transformations between different parametrizations have only been mentioned implicitly, and the explicit matrices have been largely unknown.
+In this parametrization as well, it has been discussed that the FX phase $\d_{\rm FX}$ is also nearly maximal $\pi/2$ \cite{Shin:1985cg, Shin:1985vi, Lehmann:1995br, Kang:1997uv, Mondragon:1998gy, Fritzsch:1999im, Fritzsch:2002ga, Xing:2003yj, Xing:2009eg, Barranco:2010we, Xing:2015sva, Yang:2020qsa, Yang:2020goc, Fritzsch:2021ipb, Awasthi:2022nbi}.
+However, transformations between different parametrizations have only been mentioned implicitly, and the explicit matrices of transformations have been largely unknown.
 Moreover, CP phases in various parametrizations have conventionally been obtained through rather cumbersome calculations of matrix elements.

 Recently, through studies of rephasing invariants involving the determinant \cite{Yang:2025hex,Yang:2025cya,Yang:2025law,Yang:2025ftl,Yang:2025dhm,Yang:2025vrs}, CP phases and rephasing transformations between various parametrizations are systematically described in terms of elements of the mixing matrices \cite{Yang:2025dkm, Yang:2025qlg, Yang:2026ulu}.
 Within this new framework, the structure of CP phases in the mixing matrix and the transformations among different parametrizations are understood transparently.